 Phase 2a: Comprising a row of 14 properties, these were the first homes to be completed in 2012 for existing Green Man Lane residents, who moved from their old apartments.

-Phase 2: Due for completion in 2017, 187 new homes are currently under construction with 126 for private sale and 61 affordable homes, including over 20 homes for wheelchair users.
+Phase 2: 187 new homes comprising 126 for private sale as well as 61 affordable homes, including over 20 homes for wheelchair users.

-Phase 3-4: Construction work on Phase 3 is expected to start in 2016 with project completion anticipated for 2022.
+Phase 3-4: Construction work on Phase 3 is underway with project completion anticipated for 2022.

 In-depth consultation with residents, neighbours and local stakeholders remains an important commitment throughout the project and continues in the delivery phases.
 Resident Steering Group and Resident Liaison meetings look at issues such as the strategic vision for the regeneration, design, community facilities and initiatives, decanting, housing management and leaseholders’ arrangements.